 The 201st Air Operations Group is headquartered at JBPH-H. 201st AOG’s subordinate units are 201st Combat Operations Squadron and the 201st Air Mobility Operations Squadron.
 201st AOG units are classic associate units of the HIANG, augmenting Pacific Air Forces’ 613th Air and Space Operation (AOC) and the 613th Air Mobility Division through full ranges of combat operations.
 201st AOG is the only Air Operations Center Total Force Integration unit in the ANG and a significant partner in Pacific Air Operations Center enterprise.
 613th AOC and 201st AOG plan and execute USAF, joint, and combined operations to meet USINDOPACOM’s regional strategy and to assist in humanitarian aid and disaster relief operations.

-The units are co-located with the 613th at JBPH-H. The mission of the 613th AOC is to provide command and control of real-world air, space and cyber operations in the Pacific Theater for the Commander of the Air Forces forces (COMAFFOR) and coalition or joint forces air component commander (C/JAFCC).
-In the event that operations exceed the 613th’s capabilities, the HIANG Airmen will be immediately available to supplement the active duty Air Force requirements.
-The 109th AOG’s Airmen include pilots, navigators, weapons controllers, flight nurses, intelligence specialists, and cyber operators.
-The 150th AOS has approximately 70 Airmen, which include intelligence, network strategy, and airspace branches.
+The units are co-located with the 613th AOC at JBPH-H. The mission of 613th AOC is to provide command and control of real-world air, space and cyber operations in the Pacific Theater for Commander of Air Forces forces (COMAFFOR) and Coalition or Joint Forces Air Component Commander (C/JAFCC).
+In the event that operations exceed the 613th’s capabilities, HIANG Airmen will be immediately available to supplement USAF requirements.
+201st AOG Airmen include pilots, navigators, air battle managers, flight nurses, intelligence specialists, and cyber operators.
+150th AOS has approximately 70 Airmen, which include plans, operations, strategy, intelligence, network comms, and airspace branches.
 202nd AMOS has approximately 50 Airmen split between tanker, airlift, logistics, and aeromedical branches.

 298th Air Defense Group

 The 298th Air Defense Group is headquartered at Wheeler Army Airfield.
-The 298th ADG’s subordinate units are the 169th Air Defense Squadron, the 298th Support Squadron, and the 298th Support Squadron Operating Location A.
+298th ADG’s subordinate units are 169th Air Defense Squadron, 298th Support Squadron, and 298th Support Squadron OL-A on Kauai.